 Every child and young person has a happy and fulfilling life.
 They belong to a local, inclusive community.
 They get the support they need to develop their talents and skills.

 We want children and young people to say:

 I am listened to and people hear what I have to say.

-I am safe, and people understand me.
+I am safe, and my needs are understood.

 I am as healthy as I can be.